the human-made extinction

 So how long does life take to recover from these disasters?
-For most of the five major extinction events life "sorted itself out naturally" in one or two million years; however, the Permian–Triassic extinction event was so severe that life didn't start to recover for four million years and didn't completely recover for thirty million years.
-So indeed: climate change has happened before, and life has recovered from it, but it's a huge disaster.
+For most of the five major extinction events life "sorted itself out naturally" in five to ten million years; however, the Permian–Triassic extinction event was so severe that life didn't even start to recover for four million years and didn't completely recover for thirty million years.
+So indeed: climate change has happened before, and life has recovered from it, but it's a huge disaster, and it takes a long time to get over it.

-Yet again, a vast quantity of fossilised carbon is being burned to release vast quantities of greenhouse gasses into the atmosphere.
+Today, yet again, a vast quantity of greenhouse gasses is being released into the atmosphere as vast quantity of fossilised carbon (coal) is being burned.
 The initial global warning that this is causing is likely to release methane from the sea bed again.
 The big difference this time, is that this is not being caused by events that are out of the control of life, but by event that are caused, by choice, by one particular form of life.

 And how is our own extinction event coming along?
 Well, the Qld Museum website says that the current rate of extinction, which is being brought about by human initiated climate change and other human initiated causes, is estimated to be somewhere between 100 and 1000 times greater than during any of the previous extinction events.